martinory/Androidish-InkWell/README.md

       ),
     );

-Example of a button that splashed 50% of radius:
+Example of a button that splashes 50% of the radius:

     Theme(
           data: Theme.of(context).copyWith(splashFactory: AndroidishInkSplash.splashFactory),